TremeschinArchive/ModularMusicVisualizer/README.md

 Any information, images, file names you configure manually is considered (by me) user generated content (UGC) and I take no responsibility for any violations you make on copyrighted images, musics or logos.

 I give you a few "free assets" files, those, apart from the MMV logo I created myself on Inkscape, were generated with Python with some old code written by me, you can use them freely.
+Some are generated on the go if configured (they are on by default) on the running script of MMV.